tanvir-git/odoo-documentation/content/applications/finance/accounting.rst

 Double-entry bookkeeping
 ========================

-Odoo automatically creates all the underlying journal entries for all accounting transactions (e.g., customer invoices, vendor bills, point-of-sales orders, expenses, inventory valuations, etc.).
+CoquiAPPs automatically creates all the underlying journal entries for all accounting transactions (e.g., customer invoices, vendor bills, point-of-sales orders, expenses, inventory valuations, etc.).

-Odoo uses the double-entry bookkeeping system, whereby every entry needs a corresponding and opposite counterpart in a different account, with one account debited and the other credited.
+CoquiAPPs uses the double-entry bookkeeping system, whereby every entry needs a corresponding and opposite counterpart in a different account, with one account debited and the other credited.
 It ensures that all transactions are recorded accurately and consistently and that the accounts always balance.